joshualee791/MSP-Mitigator/README.md

 - Agencies and WebOps teams managing 50–500+ WordPress sites
 - Situations where a malware outbreak appears across multiple customer sites
 - Environments where manual cleaning is too slow or too risky
-- MainWP or similar remote management ecosystems
+- MainWP, ManageWP, or similar remote management ecosystems
 - Incidents where speed, safety, and stability matter more than forensic perfection

 If you're handling a distributed infection across many small WordPress installs, this plugin buys you time.